🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Cut back on the throttle.
 Don't rush to get home because it's starting to get late.
 Take a slower pace.

 There could be logs or debris ahead of you that can damage your boat or even your motor.
-Not to mention, the shore lights reflecting on the water's surface can easily become confused with the lights shining from other boats.
+The shore lights reflecting on the water's surface can easily become confused with the lights shining from other boats.

 In fact, you may want to check with local county or state regulations.
-Often times lower speed limits are enforced during the night hours, even to idle speeds.
+Often, lower speed limits are enforced at night, even for idle speeds.

 Use an Extra Pair of Eyes